bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

 Annotations can be specified in a single file in the COCO format or a folder containing multiple files in the Pascal VOC format.
-Training process requires a GPU environment if MMDetection is chosen as the backend because it only supports this training approach in the current version of MMDetection.
+Training process requires a GPU environment if MMDetection is chosen as the backend because it only supports GPU training.
-To check the detailed usage of method :meth:`train <justdeepit.models.OD.train>` and all its arguments, refer to the corresponding API documentation.
+Refer to the API documentation of :meth:`train <justdeepit.models.OD.train>` for detailed usage.

 .. code-block:: py